eddiepullen/devops_challenge/README.md

   configure the database with Postgres, create a database and user and import the sample database sql file
 - Run a remote-exec to connect to the Ansible control instance and run the playbook on the control instance to \
   configure microservice by installing Docker, pulling the images for frontend and backend from ECR and running them
+- Here is the location of the [Ansible bootsrap](https://github.com/edwardpullen/devops_challenge/tree/main/infrastructure/ansible_bootstrap.tf) for refference

 ## How the load balancer and microserice communication works